CERT-hr/ESXI-Ransomware-Removal-FlowChart/README.md

 (and obviously filter by your country or however you like)

 # Malware code (args)
 - In the folder technical_analysis.
+(Readme with explaination inside)
 - Or
 - https://pastebin.com/y6wS2BXh (main .sh script)
 - https://pastecode.io/s/ze8f5jg7 (encrypt library)

-- Explaination: Main sh script uses encrypt library and a public key to encrypt the contents.

 # Something is wrong with this chart or README?
 - Please Contact us on MM.